What’s the first thing that pops into your head when you think of the best Polish drinks? I bet it is vodka.

 However, there are many more interesting drinks from Poland that are worth mentioning.
-From the fruit kompot to alcoholic śliwowicka łącka- we’ve covered it all.
+I gathered here the most popular, loved, and known among Poles.
+From the fruit kompot to alcoholic śliwowicka łącka- we have covered it all.

-The post is divided into 2 sections: the first is only about the non-alcoholic drinks that are great for people of all ages.
+I divided this article into 2 sections: the first part is only about the non-alcoholic drinks that are great for people of all ages.

-The second has a full list of the most popular Polish drinks that are for adults only.
+In the second part, I listed the most popular Polish drinks that are for adults only.

 Non-Alcoholic Polish Drinks

 Kompot has 3 simple ingredients: fruits, water, and (optionally) a sweetener.
 You can serve it cold, usually with dinner or lunch.

 Even though it’s possible to make kompot all year round, it’s typical for the summer season, when fresh fruits are available.
 You can make kompot from any fruit, the most popular are: